 Appearance

 They are red in colour and this helps them deal with the strong sun in summer.
 The colour varies from a lighter almost yellow to a dark red approaching mahogany.
-They are a large pig with a high, muscular loin, big hams, heavy bone and broken ears.
-Hair moults completely in summer and can be very coarse in winter, especially on boars.
-It is best to select finer haired breeding stock as their progeny will clean up better.
+They are a large pig with a high, muscular loin, full hams, heavy bone and broken ears.
+Hair molts completely in summer and can be very coarse in winter, especially on boars.
+It is best to select finer haired breeding stock as their progeny will clean up better when processed.
 They are very hardy and tolerate cold equally as well as heat, and with proper selection are a good candidate for outdoor pig farming.
 Duroc pigs tend to have a reputation as aggressive pigs, we have not found this to be so.
 With selective breeding over the generations we have very docile lines of both boars and sows, and we produce a lot of pure Durocs from different bloodlines.

 Breeding